 So avoid eating leftovers if you can.
-And if you must eat leftovers, heat them up on the stove and add in some ghee and spices.
+If you must eat leftovers, heat them up on the stove and add in some ghee and spices.

-The following are deemed to be incompatible in Ayurvedic food combining.
+The following are deemed to be incompatible food combinations as per Ayurveda.

 This Ayurvedic food combining guide includes suggestions only.
 If you would like to learn more about what food combinations are compatible with your body type, consult a qualified Ayurvedic practitioner.